How unions make a difference to health and safety

 The public also recognise the importance of unions having a key role in health and safety.
 An NOP poll found that 98% of those asked believed “people at work should have the right to be represented by a trade union if they want to on health and safety”

-There is a wealth of evidence that has been produced over the past 10 years, both in the UK and abroad.
+There is a wealth of evidence of the benefits of trade unions to health and safety that has been produced over the past 20 years, both in the UK and abroad.
 In 1995 a group of researchers analysed the relationship between worker representation and industrial injuries in British Manufacturing.
-It found that those employers who had trade union health and safety committees had half the injury rate of those employers who managed safety without unions or joint arrangements1.
-Several other analysis of the same figures have all concluded that the arrangements that lead to the highest injury rates are where management deals with Occupational Health and Safety without consultation2.
-In 2004, a further analysis of the data confirmed that "the general conclusion that health and safety should not be left to management should be supported."3
+It found that those employers who had trade union health and safety committees had half the injury rate of those employers who managed safety without unions or joint arrangements.
+Several other analysis of the same figures have all concluded that the arrangements that lead to the highest injury rates are where management deals with Occupational Health and Safety without consultation.
+In 2004 a further analysis of the data confirmed that “the general conclusion that health and safety should not be left to management should be supported.”

-In 2007, the same authors once again found lower injury rates in workplaces with trade union representation the effects were deemed to be significant, by contrast the effect of management alone deciding on health and safety was not significant.4
+In 2007 the same authors once again found lower injury rates in workplaces with trade union representation the effects were deemed to be significant, by contrast the effect of management alone deciding on health and safety was not significant.

-More recently a study of manual workers published in 2008 confirmed that workers in unionised workplaces were less likely to have a fatal injury.6
+More recently a study of manual workers published in 2008 confirmed that workers in unionised workplaces were less likely to have a fatal injury.

-In January 2007, the DTI (now BIS) published a report which concluded that safety reps at 2004 prices save society between £181m and £578m each year as a result of lost time reduction from occupational injuries and work-related illnesses of between 286,000 and 616,000 days.9
+In January 2007 the DTI (now BIS) published a report which concluded that safety reps at 2004 prices save society between £181m and £578m each year as a result of lost time reduction from occupational injuries and work-related illnesses of between 286,000 and 616,000 days.
+In 2016, a further analysis of figures from the Workplace Employment Relations Survey calculated the savings delivered by unions across the economy fell in a range between £476m and £1,250m at 2014 prices.
+Prevention of workplace injuries and work-related ill-health contributed over half of the overall union-related savings (£219m-£725m a year).

 There is also a lot of evidence from outside the UK.
 In Ireland a group of academics looked at the construction industry in both Northern Ireland and the Irish republic.
-It concluded: "the strongest relationship with safety compliance is the presence of a safety representative"10
+It concluded. “the strongest relationship with safety compliance is the presence of a safety representative”

 Throughout Europe there is evidence of the effect that unions can have, which is why the European Commission introduced a directive which says that all EU countries must introduce regulations to ensure that employers consult on health and safety.

-In France, for instance, a 2005 survey found that workers with a health and safety committee were twice as likely to have been given training in health and safety in the previous 12 months, or to have received written safety instructions.
-They were also more likely to be provided with protective equipment.11
+In France for instance a 2005 survey found that workers with a health and safety committee were twice as likely to have been given training in health and safety in the previous 12 months, or to have received written safety instructions.
+They were also more likely to be provided with protective equipment.

-In Canada a study by the Canadian Ministries of Labor found that union supported health and safety committees have "a significant impact on reducing injury rates",12 while a report by the Ontario Workplace Health and Safety Agency found "78-79% of unionised workplaces reported high compliance with health and safety legislation with only 54-61% of non-unionised workplaces reporting such compliance."13
+In Canada a study by the Canadian Ministries of Labor found that union supported health and safety committees have “a significant impact on reducing injury rates”, while a report by the Ontario Workplace Health and Safety Agency found “78-79% of unionised workplaces reported high compliance with health and safety legislation with only 54-61% of non-unionised workplaces reporting such compliance.”

 However it is not only academic researchers who have said that the union effect works.